amaurybsouza/portfolio/README.md

 ## Professional Career
 Bachelor's degree from FATEC-AM and a post-graduate degree in Cloud Solutions Architecture.
 I share my insights through a DevSecOps newsletter on Substack, subscribe to stay updated!
 Additionally, you can find my tech articles and posts on Medium, where I regularly write about DevOps, automation & Cloud technologies.

+Explore my Medium posts where I delve into topics such as DevOps, Infrastructure as Code (IaC), Cloud Architecture, Containers, and more!
+Join me at upcoming conferences and meetups across Brazil for engaging discussions and knowledge sharing.
+Backing to code, check out my open-source projects on GitHub for hands-on examples.

 ## Latest Medium Posts
 I'm excited to dive into DevOps and share my journey on [Medium](https://amaurybsouza.medium.com/), aiming to inspire, connect, and grow with the community.
 - Feb 02, 2024: [Módulos do Terraform — Porque você precisa aprender para ontem!](https://amaurybsouza.medium.com/m%C3%B3dulos-do-terraform-porque-voc%C3%AA-precisa-aprender-para-ontem-40115d7b9162)